-Primary Care Gold Coast (ABN 47152953092), trading as the Gold Coast Primary Health Network.
-Gold Coast Primary Health Network gratefully acknowledges the financial and other support from the Australian Government Department of Health.
+Primary Care Gold Coast Limited (ABN 47 152 953 092), trading as Gold Coast Primary Health Network.
+All rights reserved.
+Content is correct at time of publication.

+Gold Coast Primary Health Network (GCPHN) gratefully acknowledges the financial and other support from the Australian Government Department of Health.

-Gold Coast Primary Health Network would like to acknowledge and pay respect to the land and the traditional practices of the families of the Yugambeh Language Region of South East Queensland and their Elders past, present and emerging.
+Gold Coast Primary Health Network would like to acknowledge and pay respect to the land and the tradi\(\text{2}\) onal prac\(\text{2}\) ces of the families of the Yugambeh Language Region of South East Queensland and their Elders past, present and emerging.